Radiance Restored

 • About Us

 At Radiance Restored, we believe that habitual, intentional acts of harm toward a spouse constitute abuse.
 Deception, manipulation, degradation, and deviant sexual behaviors result not only in a wife’s heartbreak but also in significant trauma.
 Radiance Restored believes that all women deserve a safe, secure marriage free from the cycle of abuse.
-God loves you.
-You are not alone.
-Hope and healing are possible.

 *Radiance Restored does not provide or replace professional mental health services.